zac-heisey/murray-lampert/bathroom-remodels.md

   cta:
     enabled: false
     color: white
-  background-image: "/v1605129249/murray-lampert/v3/kitchen-remodeling-bg.png"
+  background-image: "/v1601239557/murray-lampert/v3/wise-bathroom.jpg"
   heading: Bathroom Remodeling in San Diego
-  content: Expand and revitalize your master or guest bathroom with our custom San Diego bathroom remodeling services
+  content: Expand and revitalize your master or guest bathroom with our custom San
+    Diego bathroom remodeling services
 - template: rich-text
   block: rich-text
   background-color: none
-  content: <h6>Our Specialties</h6><h2>Kitchen Remodeling</h2><p>Most kitchen remodeling
-    projects require multiple trades such as framing, electrical, plumbing, mechanical, drywall and stucco.
-There are often modifications to structural walls and changes to windows and doors.
-As a <a href="https://www2.cslb.ca.gov/OnlineServices/CheckLicenseII/LicenseDetail.aspx?LicNum=458038">licensed
-    General Contractor</a>, we have the craftsmen to handle all aspects of home remodeling.
-    Cabinet companies and other kitchen remodelers are often unqualified or cut corners by completing work without proper engineering and permits.
-Not only can this be unsafe, it will also affect the sales value because of the substandard workmanship and lack of inspections.</p>
+  content: "<h6>Our Specialties</h6><h2>Bathroom Remodeling</h2><p>Have you considered
+    remodeling your bathroom?
+Maybe you would like to expand, replace existing fixtures, or make the space more functional by moving things around.
+Whatever bathroom renovation ideas you have in mind, Murray Lampert can help with our San Diego custom bathroom remodeling service.</p><p>Starting with a no obligation in-home consultation, our team of experienced home designers  and bathroom remodeling experts will listen to your needs and budget.
+Our custom bathroom remodel services include everything you need to make your dream bathroom a reality.
+You'll know exactly how much your project will cost, how long it will take, and how the process will unfold.</p><p>From permits to planning, design ideas to materials and finishes, the Murray Lampert team will help guide you during every stage of your bathroom remodel in San Diego.</p>"
 - template: grid
   block: grid
   grid-rows: